 - Modelling the effect of climate variation on British seabirds.

-- Katherine Whyte, University of St Andrews.
-“Behavioural responses by seals to offshore energy activities”.
-Co-supervised with Gordon Hastie, Len Thomas and Carol Sparling.
+- Katherine Whyte, “Behavioural responses by seals to offshore energy activities”.

-- James Grecian, University of St Andrews.
-MAPS project funded by INSITE.
-"Man-made structures and Apex Predators: Spatial interactions and overlap"
+- James Grecian (2017), "Man-made structures and Apex Predators: Spatial interactions and overlap"

 - 2nd year interdisciplinary module "Science Methods"

 - Marine Mammal Biology and Environmental Biology Masters.

 - Quantitative Methods for Ecology

 - Research Methods in Marine Mammal Science